J3rome/i3-multimonitor-workspace/README.md

 ### Optional i3 configuration

-To enable workspace renaming (this keybinding will rename the current `multimonitor workspace`):
+To enable workspace renaming (this keybinding will allow you to set a name to the current `multimonitor workspace`):

 ```bash
 bindsym $superKey+$altKey+r exec "python3 /opt/i3-multimonitor-workspace/i3-multimonitor-workspace.py --rename"